princeparmar/test-medusa/test-medusa/.yalc/customer-registration/README.md

 ## Features

-- Overrides `POST /store/customers` with a drop-in route handler.
+- Listens to Medusa's native `customer.created` event, so OTP automation works without overriding `POST /store/customers`.
 - Forces `email_verified = false` and `phone_verified = false` for every new customer, regardless of the request payload.
 - Automatically generates & sends an email OTP right after registration (configurable) using the Notification module + whatever providers your project already registered.
 - Adds dedicated email + phone OTP endpoints for resending and verifying codes while marking the corresponding `*_verified` flags to `true`.